MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep-2002/Invoke-AzureStackOnDemandLog.md

 # Invoke-AzureStackOnDemandLog

 ## Synopsis
-Generates on demand logs from AzureStack roles where applicable.
+Generates on demand logs from Azure Stack Hub roles where applicable.

 ## Syntax